johnprovazek/mlbstandings/README.md

 - Revisit adding routes to github pages using [this method](https://github.com/rafgraph/spa-github-pages).
 - Fix issue with dashed line edges not coming to a continuous point.
 - When two dashed lines overlap it doesn't look fluid due to Google Charts precedence for which lines draw over other lines.
 Adding in many redundant columns would be a way to fix this.
-- Consider adding in a loading animation while firebase data is loading.
 - Consider adding a current standings table.
 - Consider adding historic data past 2013.
 - Use a linter and a style guide.